NOAA-GFDL/fre-workflows/for-developers.md

 # PPAN `fre-workflows` Developer Guide

 `fre-workflows` can be used across multiple different platforms, but historically has been developed and tested on PPAN.
-The following are guidelines for developing/testing on **PPAN**, but does still contain some generally-applicable advice to using `fre-workflows` elsewhere.
+The following are guidelines for developing/testing on **PPAN**, but still contains some generally-applicable advice to using `fre-workflows` elsewhere.